marcosmolla/marcosmolla.github.io/_posts/2023-10-05-julia-pass-by-sharing.md

 Now, we find that the original `Array` to which `new_m` pointed has been changed, according to the changes made inside the function.

 The is because Julia passes arguments by sharing them.
 Instead of creating a copy specifically for the use inside the function, Julia simply points to the same object.
-This binding will be broken, when there is a new assignment to the argument (as we have seen above with `x = ones(Int, len, len)`).
+This binding will only be broken, when there is a new assignment to the argument (as we have seen above with `x = ones(Int, len, len)`) but not if we make changes to the object.

 This behaviour is also well documented in Julia's manual [right here](https://docs.julialang.org/en/v1/manual/functions/#man-argument-passing), and [discussed here](https://docs.julialang.org/en/v1/manual/faq/#I-passed-an-argument-x-to-a-function,-modified-it-inside-that-function,-but-on-the-outside,-the-variable-x-is-still-unchanged.-Why?).